tst-race/race-quickstart/README.md

 If using an Android device, the device must be able to successfully connect to your computer (e.g. `adb devices` shows its serial number).

+If using an Android device __and a Windows computer__, see [Special Instructions](windows-adb.md) for tips on getting ADB working to connect to an Android device from WSL.

 ## Environment Setup
 Download and run the Race-in-the-Box (RIB) entrypoint script.
 This automatically pulls a docker image for orchestrating running local tests of RACE networks.